upachler/cogenitor/doc/conversion_rules.md

 ## Client code generation from OpenAPI operations

-The generator will produce a struct called `Client`, for which it produces an `impl` block.
-The block will contains methods for each operation (so each HTTP verb like `get`, `put` etc. will produce its own method).
+The generator will produce a trait called `Client`, containing methods for each operation (so each HTTP verb like `get`, `put` etc. will produce its own method).
 The method names derive from the path and the HTTP verb, so the endpoint for `GET /foo/bar` will become `pub fn foo_bar_get(&self)`.

 An OpenAPI operation consits of a number of key components that each influence the way a method is generated.